carpentries/maintainer-onboarding/episodes/05-infrastructure.md

 ## The Carpentries Lesson Infrastructure

 This is an exciting time for The Carpentries Lesson Infrastructure!
-We are in the midst of the official transition to a new infrastrucutre - [The Carpentries Workbench](https://carpentries.github.io/workbench), which is designed to be more user friendly for both contributors and Maintainers.
-All lessons will transition to using the workbench in May 2023.
-This episode will teach you some of the most important elements of The Workbench that you will need to interact with as a Maintainer.
+We are in the midst of the official transition to a new infrastructure - [The Carpentries Workbench](https://carpentries.github.io/workbench), which is designed to be more user friendly for both contributors and Maintainers.
+All lessons will transition to using the Workbench in May 2023.
+This episode will teach you some of the most important elements of the Workbench that you will need to interact with as a Maintainer.
 Full documentation can be found on [Introduction to The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/).